William CraigCEO & Co-Founder

 Auto complete is an interaction design pattern that involves displaying a list of suggestions as the user types in text.
 Auto complete can speed up the process of sending a tweet directed to a particular user using the

+@username format.
 It will also help in times where you’re having trouble spelling someone’s username.

 Another application of the auto complete feature is for suggesting